swcarpentry/shell-novice/_episodes/02-filedir.md

 #### The `--help` option

-Many terminal-based programs recognize a `--help` option that displays more detailed information about how to use it.
+Most bash commands and programs that people have written to be run from within bash, support a `--help` option that displays more information on how to use the command or program.

 ~~~
 $ ls --help